dockstore/dockstore-documentation/docs/advanced-topics/dockstore-cli/yaml-command-line-validator-tool.rst

 is valid before pushing, and it can help you to determine why your repository is not syncing with Dockstore.

-The Dockstore Yaml Command Line Validator Tool will first determine if :ref:`dict .dockstore.yml` is a valid yaml file and display the following if :ref:`dict .dockstore.yml` is a valtid yaml file (but not necessarily valid for use in Dockstore),
+The Dockstore Yaml Command Line Validator Tool will first determine if :ref:`dict .dockstore.yml` is a valid yaml file and display the following if :ref:`dict .dockstore.yml` is a valid yaml file (but not necessarily valid for use in Dockstore),

 ::